endocrimes/Jay/README.md

 `NSJSONSerialization` is not yet fully implemented in the Swift standard libraries, so this is my take on how parsers should work. *This is not another JSON mapping utility library.* This is an actual **JSON parser**.
 Check out the code, it was fun to write 😇

 # Features
-- [x] Parsing of JSON object from data
+- [x] Deserializing of JSON object from data
-- [x] Formatting a JSON object into data
+- [x] Serializing a JSON object into data

 # Usage